opendocsg/slw-judgments-backfill/2010_SGHC_74/report.md

 [emphasis in original]

 27     Furthermore, the court noted (at [25(c)]), that gratuitous violence would fall under the broad category of public disquiet, which would also invoke the principle of general deterrence.
-As was said in PP v V Murugesan [2005] SGHC 160 (at [55]),"[violent] [p]erpetrators are punished not just for the physical harm they inflict but also for the life-long trauma, debilitating emotional distress and anguish they callously and cruelly inflict and sentence their victims to suffer in silence".
+As was said in PP v V Murugesan <span class="citation">[2005] SGHC 160</span> (at [55]),"[violent] [p]erpetrators are punished not just for the physical harm they inflict but also for the life-long trauma, debilitating emotional distress and anguish they callously and cruelly inflict and sentence their victims to suffer in silence".
 To this, we need only add that the traumatic effect of a violent crime on a victim's family and loved ones ought not to be forgotten.

 28     This is not to say that other sentencing considerations such as specific deterrence and rehabilitation are invariably irrelevant in cases such as this.
 Their relevance and the weightage to be given will have to be assessed carefully in the light of the circumstances prevailing in each matter.